 RiseNY

+RiseNY is a fairly new attraction in Times Square, and I was excited to try it.
+First, you take a museum-style tour of various tributes to pop culture from New York City.
+Then you go on a ride!
 My kids enjoyed the setups and memorabilia, even if they didn’t recognize it.
-They took turns pretending to be a late-night show host and guest and loved watching clips from current Broadway shows (the soundtracks are familiar to them thanks to my car playlist).
+They took turns pretending to be a late-night show host and guest.
+We loved watching clips from current Broadway shows.
+The soundtracks are familiar to them thanks to my car playlist!

-My daughter was scared at first – there’s a fake elevator bit that is unnecessarily creepy since it’s unrelated to the overall vibe – but both kids ended up absolutely loving the ride.
+My daughter was scared at first.
+There’s a fake elevator bit that is unnecessarily creepy.
+But both kids ended up absolutely loving the ride.

 Empire State Building

-This tourist spot is a great choice at Christmas time, too, because the indoor areas are loaded with Christmas trees.
-The 84th floor also has a great photo opportunity with a giant projection screen you can sit in front of that’s made to look like a Christmas card in the city!
+This tourist spot is a great choice at Christmas time, too.
+The indoor areas are loaded with Christmas trees!
+The 84th floor also has a great photo opportunity with a giant projection screen you can sit in front of.
+It’s made to look like you’re in a Christmas card in the city!

 9/11 Memorial & Museum